keerthithoota2004/-A-CRM-application-to-manage-services-offered-by-institution-2/README.md

-# EduConsultPro Institute - Salesforce CRM Integration
+# A CRM APPLICATION TO MANAGE SERVICES OFFERED BY INSTITUTION - SALESFORCE

 EduConsultPro Institute is dedicated to enhancing the management of its admission processes, consulting services, and immigration case handling.
 Facing a surge in applications and service requests, EduConsultPro Institute has adopted Salesforce CRM to streamline operations and ensure an efficient experience for students and admissions staff.